pandatix/go-cvss/README.md

 Then, the only issue arises with implementing this idea.
 We define a scheme to specify what each bit is used for, and pull out hairs with bit masking and slice manipulations.
 Notice that it imply the vector object does not have attributes for corresponding metrics, but have some `uint8` attributes, making this hard to read.

 We though of further improvements, as applying the information theory on the whole CVSS vector.
 Indeed, transitively CVSS vectors have a set of finite combinations, so we could enumerate them.
-This would lead us to a finite set of `573308928000` combinations for v3 and `139968000` for v2, which could be respectively represented on `40` bits (`=log2(573308928000)`) that makes `5` bytes and `28` bits (`=log2(139968000)`) that still makes `4`.
+This would lead us to a finite set of `267483013447680000` combinations for v4, `573308928000` combinations for v3 and `139968000` for v2, which could be respectively represented on `58` bits (`=log2(267483013447680000)`) that makes `8` bytes, `40` bits (`=log2(573308928000)`) that makes `5` bytes and `28` bits (`=log2(139968000)`) that still makes `4`.
 This imply that CVSS v2 implementation can't be improved by this process.
-Moreover, in the case of CVSS v3 we may gain a byte, but due to the undetermined order of metrics, such an implementation is trusted not maintainable and too heavy facing the loss of only a byte.
+Moreover, in the cases of CVSS v4 and CVSS v3 we may gain a byte, but due to the variety of metrics and for v3 the undetermined order of metrics, such an implementation is trusted not maintainable and too heavy facing the loss of only a byte.

 ### Comparison